How to Choose a Black and White Film Developer

 High acutance (sharp) or non-solvent developers are generally described as surface type developers as opposed to a physical developer like a fine grain/solvent developer.
 Probably the most notable non-solvent developer is HC110.
 Others would include FX-1, FX-2, and PMK(Pyro).
 I would consider HC110 being an industry standard and the others are more of a specialty type developer.
 I use HC-110 for my large format sheet film development because of the degree of control I have over my contrast, and I don’t have to worry about grain or sharpness.

-Non-solvent developers do produce prints with more grain as indicated above because there is not a lot of solvent to dissolve the edge of the grain.
+Non-solvent developers do produce prints with more grain as indicated above because there is not a lot of solvents to dissolve the edge of the grain.
 The grain clumps together a little more than solvent type developers giving an appearance of more grain.
-And, because of the fine detail (micro-contrast) ability of non-solvent developers it gives the visual appearance of more grain as well.
+And, because of the fine detail (micro-contrast) ability of non-solvent developers, it gives the visual appearance of more grain as well.

 Developer Selection and Your Prints

-The only reason you are exposing film is because you want to make a print or I guess for some people on online or digital image.
-With this in mind it is important to think about your developer in relation to your final print.
+The only reason you are exposing film is that you want to make a print or I guess for some people post online.
+With this in mind, it is important to think about your developer in relation to your final print.
 In general, non-solvent developers will produce a print that looks very sharp, but you guessed it, there is a price to pay.
 The price is increased grain and a little less smoothness in tonal gradation.
 That may or may not meet your technical or artistic requirements.

 Solvent developers produce mid-tones that have a smoother gradation and a finer grain.
 If you create images that use out of focus areas with a small aperture (shallow depth of field) like closeups of flowers or large areas such as a sky with little texture, then you need to keep in mind that non-solvent developers will produce much more grain than its counterpart.